waveyboym/portfolio-src-files/README.md

 # TL;DR
-You can fork this repo and modify it if you want to.
-Just please give me proper credit by linking back to this repo as src.
+You can fork this repo and modify the src code if you want to and distribute it.
+Just please be sure to give proper credit by linking back to this repo as original src.
 Thanks!

 # Languages and frameworks used
 1. **<a href="https://vitejs.dev/" target="_blank" title="Vite">Vite</a>**